mattermost/docs/source/install/config-proxy-nginx.rst

 You may need to update the Callback URLs for the Application entry of Mattermost inside your GitLab instance.

-1. Log into your GitLab instance as the admin.
+1. Log in to your GitLab instance as the admin.
 2. Go to **Admin > Applications**.
 3. Click **Edit** on GitLab-Mattermost.
 4. Update the Callback URLs to your new domain/URL.